emilyjwilbur/Coding-Quiz-Challenge/README.md

     - REALLY struggled with local storage and JSON.
 Never got it to work hints why high score and initials don't show up on screen, but they do show up in console.
 - a very challenging hw assignment
 - watched class videos over and over
 - Honestly surprised I got as much to work as I did.
 Simply couldn't figure out the rest.
 I find myself more confused now than I was before.
 Ran out of time and had to stop for the sake of my mental health!
-Wish I could have done more.
+Wish I could have done more...

 ## Index.html screenshots